Poppyritchie/Assessment3/journal/journal.md

 ### Final design concept ###
 <!--- This should be a description of your concept including its context, motivation, or other relevant information you used to decide on this concept. --->
+Colourful night light

+My final design concept is a interactive night light that is a cube shape.
+It has four different LED colours that is connected to four different sides of the cube, depending on which side is facing up either green, yellow, orange or red will appear.
+It is dependent on a compass inside of the cube, each north, east, south and west have a different colour.
+This means the object will be a certain degree to make the colours change.
+The cube will be transparent enough for the LED to shine through but it will also hide the materials and tech inside of the cube.
+The light will be a size that can comfortably sit in one hand and can sit on the side table.

+ Materials:
+ - LED lights (Green, yellow, red, orange)
+ - Mircobit
+ - Crocodile clips
+ - Acrylic or material for the cube
+ - Tape

 ### Interaction flowchart ###
 <!--- Include an interaction flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible. --->